Lead Safe Housing Registry

-- Remediate lead hazards in 150 low income housing units, maximizing the number of children protected from lead poisoning and other housing-related hazards;
+- Lead hazards were remediated in 150 low income housing units, maximizing the number of children protected from lead poisoning and other housing-related hazards.
+Of these 150 households:

 - A total of 226 children less than 6 years of age that lived in or frequently visited 149 of the 150 units renovated.

 - In partnerships with Urban Corps of San Diego County (UCSDC), 12 EPA Certified “Renovator, Repair and Painting” classes were provided to 259 students enrolled in UCSDC training program throughout the grant cycle.
 UCSDC is a non-profit organization working to provide low-income individuals ages 18-25 with education and training in various trades to help them gainful employment after graduation.

 - 6 Healthy Homes related trainings were provided to 101 health and housing professionals

 - A State Certified Lead Worker and Lead Supervisor training was provided to 17 local contractors to increase the number of certified lead workers and supervisors in the local workforce.

 - Health educators participated in 5 public health fairs, and provided 24 educational presentations to a variety of community health and housing organizations and schools.
 These venues allowed the health educator to learn of the individuals living and work environments and their personal concerns which allowed them to provide the educational information that best suited their needs These events were also used to informed the public and these professionals of the grant resources that were available.